Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Summary and conclusions

 The {\tt Fitmaker} code can be obtained from the account @kenmimasu at the following {\tt Gitlab} link: ~\href{https://gitlab.com/kenmimasu/fitrepo}{\faGithub}.
 Since it is built in a modular fashion, it can readily be expanded by the user adding more data.

-\acknowledgments K.M. thanks O. Mattelaer, E. Vryonidou and C. Zhang for valuable discussions and help in obtaining the predictions.
+\acknowledgments We thank Marcel Vos, Maria Moreno Llacer and Victor and Marco Miralles for suggesting the inclusion of $t\bar{t}\gamma$.
+K.M. thanks L. Mantani, O. Mattelaer, E. Vryonidou and C. Zhang for valuable discussions and help in obtaining the predictions.
 M.M. thanks B. C. Allanach for useful discussions.
 The work of J.E. was supported in part by the UK STFC via grants ST/P000258/1 and ST/T000759/1, and in part by the Estonian Research Council via grant MOBTT5.
 M.M. is supported by the University of Cambridge Schiff Foundation studentship and in part by the UK STFC via grants ST/P000681/1 and ST/T000694/1.
 K.M. is also supported by the UK STFC via grant ST/T000759/1.
 V.S. acknowledges support from the UK STFC via Grant ST/L000504/1 and Spanish national grant FPA2017-85985-P. T.Y. is supported by a Branco Weiss Society in Science Fellowship and partially by the UK STFC via the grant ST/P000681/1.